06 October 2021Back to Blog

 Repairing Your Email Sending Reputation

 Email marketing can see a strong ROI – as long as it’s done right.
-There’s no point setting up automated campaigns or A/B testing your new strategy if your email lands directly in a subscriber’s junk folder.
-This is where your email sending reputation comes in.
-Often neglected by businesses, having a good or bad email sending reputation can drastically alter your deliverability, open rates and more.
+There’s no point in setting up automated campaigns or A/B testing your new strategy if your email lands directly in a subscriber’s junk folder.
+This is where your email-sending reputation comes in.
+Often neglected by businesses, having a good or bad email-sending reputation can drastically alter your deliverability, open rates and more.
 Therefore, it’s time to take responsibility and improve your sending reputation as much as possible.

 Understanding Your Sending Reputation

 Your reputation is tied to the domain you’re sending the emails from so make sure you find out what kind of sending reputation you have.
 The best way to do this is to look at numerous results that spread across a long period of time.
-The more emails you look at will give you a better understanding of your reputation.
+The more emails you look at, the better your understanding of your reputation.
 Look for any patterns that exist in your results.
 Look at open rates, content, how many times it was marked as spam.
 All of these things will tell you something about the deliverability of your emails.
 You should begin to make connections that will hopefully change the way you send emails in the future.